 - Flash floods; susceptible to quickly changing weather

-- Campfires and dogs prohibited
+- Campfires and dogs are prohibited

 - Must carry human waste out